-4. Presentation of results and sharing of insights and recommendations
+Presentation of results and sharing of insights and recommendations

 - In one big group, ask participants to present and explain their solutions.
 The groups should first present their "We Can Do" ideas.
 Then everyone presents the "We Need Help" category.
-After each group presents, ask others to comment, reflect and analyze the solutions.
-They should think about how relevant they are, how much time it takes to put into action and how practical it is. - Make sure to point out any overlaps or gaps between the solutions.

-- Review the key points from the sessions. - Make sure to review the solutions and the details. - Comment on the important information and learning that came out of the exercises. - Thank the participants for taking part in the discussions.
+After each group presents, ask others to comment, reflect, and analyze the solutions.
+They should think about how relevant they are, how much time it takes to put into action, and how practical it is. - Make sure to point out any overlaps or gaps between the solutions. - 4.
+Review key points and Close the session - Review the key points from the sessions - Make sure to review the solutions and the details. - Comment on the important information and learning that came out of the exercises - Thank the participants for taking part in the discussions.